runehoejlund/north-simulation/ReadMe.md

 # North Simulation
 Numerical reduced fluid model of perpendicular dynamics a magnetically confined plasma in the NORTH tokamak.
 We use [BOUT++](http://boutproject.github.io/) for numerical simulation.
 Note: The bout++ model is an implementation of the ESEL equations, developed at DTU Physics by the Plasma Physics and Fusion Energy group.

+The results can be seen in the folder [presentation of main results](https://github.com/PPFE-Turbulence/north-simulation/tree/master/presentation%20of%20main%20results).

 To reproduce the main results of the data analysis, open and run the iPython Notebook `main_results.ipynb`.
 Note: It requires data from a simulation run.
 See the documentaion below on how to run simulations either on the Niflheim environment or (perhaps easier for a start) on your personal computer.

 ## Getting started